 The graphic below is a comparison of maintenance costs, pg.
 28, Maintenance Practices and Costs of Rail Trails, June 2015.
 Maintenance is not more costly for non-asphalt surfaces than for asphalt surfaces.
-This data is consistent with information provided by other trail orgs and road-trail engineers.
-Below are gravel trails around the Mall in Washington, DC, part of an extensive wetland at one time in the city’s history.
+This data is consistent with data provided by trail orgs and engineers.

-Also, for those whose vision of the park is that they are able to bike all over the park — Central Park, another flagship park, restricts bikes to the Drives away from park paths.
-Central Park may have perimeter drives but Van Cortlandt Park has two major greenways (not counting the Putnam Trail) and a recently-built protected bike lane that runs along its western edge from Yonkers to the 242nd St subway and the other greenways.
+Central Park, another flagship park, restricts bikes to the Drives, forbidding them on park paths.
+Central Park has perimeter drives and Van Cortlandt Park has major greenways.
+There’s a recently-built protected bike lane along its western edge of the park from Yonkers to the 242nd St subway.

 Letter from Sen. Jeff Klein and Assemblyman Jeff Dinowitz asking the Parks Department for a 4(f) environmental review (which ultimately never occurred.)

 A paved surface allows for bike speeds of 20 mph, according to DOT specs.
-The trail runs through a rare nature area visited by wildlife and people on foot.
-This is a critical public safety issue – see Olenick vs. NYC, a lawsuit about bike trail designs.
+The trail runs through a rare wildlife nature area.
+Potential speeding is a critical public safety issue – see Olenick vs. NYC, a lawsuit about multi-user path designs.
 No public safety study as far as we can tell was done for this design.

-In fact, a CB8 committee chair said in Sept 2018 that they’ll manage conflicts between users after it’s built, something echoed by Councilman Andrew Cohen at a recent Townhall meeting (Dec.
-2018).
-The Olenick vs NYC case specifically states that conflicts must be considered in designs beforehand.
+A CB8 committee chair said in Sept 2018 that they’ll manage conflicts between users after it’s built, This was echoed by Councilman Andrew Cohen at a December 2018 Townhall.
+The Olenick vs NYC case says multi-user conflicts should be considered during the design phase, not later.

-In August and September 2014, (click on blue link to the left) almost a year following the 2013 NYSDEC public hearing at Lehman College, the parks department in a letter to us said they were redesigning the trail to a permeable surface in response to public comments and DEC’s requests.
-NYSDEC asked that they redesign the path to a permeable surface.
-Despite this, in 2016 the parks department reintroduced the paving plan, after being told we’re guessing by Council member Andrew Cohen that they would receive “political cover” for doing so.
+In August and September 2014, (click on link) almost a year following the 2013 NYSDEC public hearing at Lehman College, the parks department said they were redesigning the trail to a permeable surface in response to public comments at a public hearing and NYSDEC’s suggestions.

-The Parks Department posted a version of the Masterplan for the park in June-July 2014 that was not the version voted on by CB8 a couple of months earlier.
-The March Masterplan (click on blue link) voted on left out language that the Putnam Trail would be paved (pg 30).
-Two months later, the Master Plan is saying the trail is to be paved (not “improved” as in the version voted on by CB’s).
+The Parks Department posted a version of the Masterplan in June-July 2014 that was not the version voted on by CB8.
+The March Masterplan (click on blue link) did not say the Putnam Trail would be paved (pg 30).
+Two months later, the Master Plan posted online did.

-Millions of gallons of Tibbetts Brook water flow into the lake each day.
-When it storms, the brook and stormwater combine to form CSO’s (combined sewer overflows) which results in sewage being discharged into the Harlem River.
+Millions of gallons of Tibbetts Brook water flow into the lake each day, made worse when it rains, resulting in CSO’s (combined sewer overflows) being discharged into the Harlem River.

 The area around the trail inside the park meets New York State’s definition of environmentally-sensitive areas by offering aquifer recharge, open space, unique character, wetlands and wildlife habitat.
 (NYS Environmental Quality Bond Act of 1986)

-Nearly 3,000 people have signed a petition against this plan and dozens have showed up to public hearings.
+Nearly 3,000 people have signed a petition against the plan and dozens have shown up for public hearings.

 The Trail runs through one of the last remaining freshwater wetlands in the city.
 NYSDEC said it has a biodiversity seldom seen in the Bronx.
 The city has said that preserving wetlands are prioritized above other land uses.